 If you're looking for something a little more challenging then why not add in climbing Island Peak to your Everest adventure.
 The Island Peak climb, whilst it requires no advanced climbing skills, is still a serious undertaking and means you'll have bagged a real Himalayan summit at 6,189 metres.

 Don’t worry, you still get a whole shedload of the good stuff on an Island Peak trek; tempting Nepalese tea houses, rocky scrambles, a bit of glacier negotiation (time to get your crampons on) and even some fixed ladders/ropes to cling to.
-Yes, you’re still going to need to be fit and healthy and to beg, borrow or steal (OK, hire) the right gear, but at the end of the day you can tell anyone that will listen that you’ve actually gone and scaled a proper mountain in the Himalayas.
+Yes, you’re still going to need to be fit and healthy and to beg, borrow or hire the right gear, but at the end of the day you can tell anyone that will listen that you’ve actually gone and scaled a proper mountain in the Himalayas.

 That’s not all.
 Over an eighteen day high altitude trek, you’re going to pass through verdant valleys, traverse high-strung suspension bridges, pick your way through alpine forests and cop never-ending eyefuls of some of the most outrageously gorgeous mountain vistas on the planet.
 And did we mention you’ll be climbing a mountain too?